Don't be so Stief! Learning KV Cache low-rank approximation over the Stiefel manifold: Experimental results

-Across all evaluated KV-cache ratios, \methodname consistently achieves a better performance--memory tradeoff than EigenAttention, improving both zero-shot accuracy and language-model perplexity at a comparable KV-cache footprint.
-On zero-shot benchmarks (Fig.~\ref{fig:accuracy_fig}), \methodname outperforms EigenAttention on HellaSwag, PIQA, and MMLU, with the largest gains on MMLU once the KV cache ratio drops below $0.7$; at a matched footprint, \methodname improves MMLU accuracy by $5.4$\%.
-On language modeling (Fig.~\ref{fig:ppl_fig}), \methodname yields lower perplexity on both C4 and WikiText-2 across the entire budget range, with the only exception being WikiText-2 at very mild compression (KV-cache ratio $\gtrsim 0.90$).
-At iso-footprint, \methodname reduces C4 perplexity by $11.9$ points, indicating that directly optimizing decoder-layer output reconstruction error translates into stronger end-to-end quality at iso-memory.
+Across both Llama3-8B and Qwen3-8B, \methodname generally achieves a better performance--memory tradeoff than EigenAttention on zero-shot accuracy and language-model perplexity, especially as compression becomes stronger.
+On zero-shot benchmarks (Figs.~\ref{fig:accuracy_llama} and~\ref{fig:accuracy_qwen}), \methodname outperforms EigenAttention on HellaSwag, PIQA, and MMLU across most evaluated KV cache ratios, with the largest gains at stronger compression; at very mild compression (KV cache ratio around $0.9$), the two methods can be comparable, and EigenAttention is occasionally slightly better.
+On language modeling (Figs.~\ref{fig:ppl_llama} and~\ref{fig:ppl_qwen}), \methodname improves over EigenAttention on C4 across most of the evaluated range, while EigenAttention remains highly competitive on WikiText and can be better at mild compression.
+This may reflect stronger alignment between EigenAttention's SVD bases and the WikiText calibration distribution.
+Overall, these results indicate that directly optimizing decoder-layer output reconstruction error yields stronger end-to-end robustness at comparable memory footprint, particularly away from the very mild compression regime.